Analytic regularity for a singularly perturbed reaction-convection-diffusion boundary value problem with two small parameters: Conclusions

 \section{Conclusions}

-We considered a two-point, singularly perturbed, reaction-convection-diffusion problem with analytic data, and we derived analytic regularity results for its solution.
+We considered a two-point, singularly perturbed, reaction-convection-diffusion problem with analytic input data, and we derived regularity results for its solution.
 Based on the relationship between the singular perturbation parameters, the problem becomes convection-diffusion, reaction-diffusion or reaction-convection-diffusion, as shown in Table 1.
-We provided estimates for all three cases (regimes), which reveal the analytic nature of the solution and derived derivative bounds which are explicit in the differentiation order as well as the singular perturbation parameters.
-Such estimates are necessary for the construction and analysis of high order numerical methods (e.g. $hp$ FEM \cite{SX} , Isogeometric Analysis \cite{XS}).
+We provided estimates for all three cases (regimes), which reveal the analytic nature of the solution and give derivative bounds which are explicit in the differentiation order as well as the singular perturbation parameters.
+Such estimates are necessary for the construction and analysis of high order numerical methods, such as $hp$ FEM (see, e.g. \cite{SX}).